sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 #> [1] GEOMETRY

 #> 18 Levels: GEOMETRY POINT LINESTRING POLYGON MULTIPOINT ...
-TRIANGLE
+TRIANGLEOnce the listed sf-objects have the same

 sf_rbindlist <- rbindlist(l_homogenized_geom_type) %>% st_as_sf()